- 1 Roku Streaming Stick

 Roku Streaming Stick Setup

 Getting set up with the Streaming Stick is very easy.
 Simply plug in the device, connect the HDMI to your TV, and follow the on-screen instructions.
 The device will ask you to connect to your Wi-Fi and then it will check for firmware updates and will optimize the resolution.
 Resolution may start out fuzzy, but do not worry because the device will automatically adjust to your television’s proper resolution settings.

 After you have connected to Wi-Fi and run the initial setup you will be asked to go to the company’s website to register the device.
-Users can pick and choose which apps you want to download to your streamer.
+Users can pick and choose which apps they want to download to your streamer.
 You can go back and change this at any time.
 Users will start off with a handful of apps at first but there are thousands of apps available.

 Once set up, simply select and open an application and you’re ready to start consuming your favorite content.